phonglod/Funny-script/README.md

+###About this repo
-this is where i uploads my cool project made by me, a 16yo kid
+this is where i uploads my cool project

+made by me, a 16yo kid

+###About me
-but do you play roblox ?,  add me : BruceLee19991
+you play roblox ?

+add me : BruceLee19991 (yes)